C. T. Ahammed Ali

-C. T. Ahammed Ali (born 5 April 1944) is an Indian politician.
+Chemnad Thaazhevalappil Ahammed Ali (born 5 April 1944) is an Indian politician.
 He is a Former Member of the Kerala Legislative Assembly from the Kasargod Assembly constituency since 1980 to 2011.
+He also served as Minister for Local Administration from June 1991 to March 1995 and Minister for Public Works from March 1995 to May 1996.
+During this period, the Kerala Panchayat Raj Bill and the Kerala Municipality Bill were enacted.
 He is associated with the Indian Union Muslim League.

 Early life

-Ali was born to C. T. Abdullah and K. Khadeejabi on April 5, 1944 in Chemad.
+Ali was born to C. T. Abdullah and K. Khadeejabi on 5 April 1944 in Chemnad.

 Personal life

-Ali was married to A. Ummalimma and they have 4 children together, 1 son and 3 daughter.
+Ali was married to A. Ummalimma and they have 4 children together, 1 son and 3 daughters.